splitice/php-x4b-api/doc/server-side/ACL.md

         "mask": "string: Mask (CIDR) of the ACL object", "type": "string: Type (allow\/deny) of the ACL object. acl_type HTTP Only", "order": "int: Numerical order value (optional)",
-        "fw": "int: The firewall profile ID linked to", "port": "int: The port ID linked to"
+        "fw": "int: The firewall profile ID linked to" }
-    }
 ]
 ```